Elias-Prog-IT/Cplusplus_Assignments/README.md

 # C++ Assignments
-This is a repository for all the C++ assignments I have done, through different Universities, and freestanding courses.
+This repository is for all the C++ assignments that I have done through different Universities and freestanding courses.